WorkComposer vs Time Doctor: cleaner time tracking at half the price.

 Time Doctor is built for monitoring depth — distraction alerts, video screen recording, "Benchmarks AI".
 If you genuinely need those, stay there.

 If you mostly want screenshots, app/URL tracking, and clean reports without the $20-Premium price tag, WorkComposer Standard is $3.99/user/month — billed annually — and covers what most desk teams need.
-A Premium tier adds advanced stealth mode and screenshot blurring for orgs with specific monitoring requirements.
+A Premium tier adds Extended Silent Mode (discreet background tracking) and screenshot blurring for orgs with specific monitoring requirements.

 What each tier actually costs.